 ‘I’ll be home just after eight but you know where to come if you need me,’ she said, as she departed for work at tea time.
 ‘Are you sure you’ll be alright?’

-On a grey evening, the light faded early.
+On a dull evening the light faded early.
 A glance at the clock showed another half hour before Granny got home.
-It didn’t bother me at first but as the minutes ticked by and the house grew darker, I started hearing little noises that played on my nerves…
+It didn’t bother me at first but as the house grew darker and the clock ticked louder, I got spooked into thinking perhaps I'd meet Granny after all.

-Of course there was no mention of dark houses and scared little boys when Granny appeared.
+Of course there was no mention of me being scared in a dark house when Granny appeared.
 Only the truth; that I’d wanted to come and wait for her, that’s all.

 Other memories of that summer…